Aralosaurus

-Aralosaurus was a genus of hadrosaurid dinosaur that lived during the Late Cretaceous in what is now Kazakhstan.
-It is known only by a posterior half of a skull (devoid of its mandible) and some post-cranial bones found in the Bostobe Formation in rocks dated from the Upper Santonian-Lower Campanian boundary, at about 83.6 Ma (millions of years).
+Aralosaurus is a genus of hadrosaurid dinosaur that lived during the Late Cretaceous in what is now Kazakhstan.
+It is known only by a posterior half of a skull (devoid of its mandible) and some post-cranial bones found in the Bostobe Formation in rocks dated from the Upper Santonian - lower Campanian boundary, at about 83.6 Ma (millions of years ago).
 Only one species is known, Aralosaurus tuberiferus, described by Anatoly Konstantinovich Rozhdestvensky in 1968.
-The genus name means Aral Sea lizard, because it was found to the northeast of the Aral Sea.
-The specific epithet tuberiferus means bearing a tuber because the posterior part of the nasal bone rises sharply in front of the orbits like an outgrowth.
+The genus name means "Aral Sea lizard", because it was found to the northeast of the Aral Sea.
+The specific epithet tuberiferus means "bearing a tuber" because the posterior part of the nasal bone rises sharply in front of the orbits like an outgrowth.

 Aralosaurus was originally reconstituted with a nasal arch similar to that of North American Kritosaurus (a comparison based on a specimen now placed in the genus Gryposaurus).
-For many years, Aralosaurus was thus placed in the clade of the Hadrosaurinae.
+For many years, Aralosaurus was thus placed in the clade Hadrosaurinae.
 This classification was invalidated in 2004, following the re-examination of the skull of the animal which allowed to identify in Aralosaurus many typical characters of Lambeosaurinae.
-In particular, this study revealed that Aralosaurus had a hollow bony structure located far in front of the orbits, which communicated with the respiratory tract.
-This structure being broken at its base, its shape and size remains undetermined.
-More recently, Aralosaurus has been identified as the most basal Lambeosaurinae, and placed with its close relative Canardia from the upper Maastrichtian of France in the new clade of Aralosaurini.
+In particular, this study revealed that the genus had a hollow bony structure located far in front of the orbits, which communicated with the respiratory tract.
+However, this structure is broken at its base, so its shape and size remain undetermined.
+More recently, Aralosaurus has been identified as the most primitive lambeosaurine and placed with its close relative Canardia from the upper Maastrichtian of France in the new clade Aralosaurini.